 Brown tips on otherwise firm roots: usually just compressed against the pot wall.
 Fine to repot as-is.

 Brown, mushy, or foul-smelling roots: root rot.
 Cut these off cleanly with scissors or pruners before repotting.
 Putting a plant with rotting roots into fresh soil doesn’t fix the problem; it just delays the diagnosis.
-If you find significant rot, also look at your watering habits and drainage setup.
+If you find significant rot, also look at your watering habits and drainage setup, then follow the full root rot treatment guide before you water again.

 Roots wound tightly into a circle: the plant has been root-bound for a while.
 Use your fingers to tease apart the outer layer, loosening the roots at the base and sides.
 This encourages them to grow outward into the new soil rather than continuing to spiral.